Notable People

 Bernie Sanders has spent much of his career sounding as if he were speaking from outside the building.

-That outsider quality is not just style.
+That outsider quality is more than style.
 It is the central fact of his political life.
 Sanders built himself as an independent in a two-party system, called himself a democratic socialist in a country that treated the label as toxic, and kept returning to the same argument long after most politicians would have softened it: the United States was becoming an oligarchic society organized around wealth, corporate power, and managed inequality.

 The old site caught him in a narrow moment, his 2020 presidential run.
 That mattered, but it was never the whole thing.
 The larger question is why Sanders still mattered after losing two Democratic presidential primaries, and why his politics outlived the campaigns that made him famous.